Deer stalking: Background

+Among hunter-gatherers, where their prey is typically timid, stalking is a way of livelihood in order that they may catch what they hunt.
+Nowadays, stalking is frequently done for purposes of photography or observation of animal behavior rather than for killing.
 Stalking is defined as pursuing or approaching stealthily, which is often necessary when approaching wild deer or the high seat overseeing the area where the deer are likely to be passing.
 Scottish deer stalking is often under the guidance of a professional stalker or a resident expert.

 Apart from the stalking of red and sika deer on the open hillsides of Scotland and the English Lake District, which takes place in daylight, most deer stalking takes place in the first and last two hours of daylight.
 The only historical English county without any wild deer is Middlesex, and in all other English and Scottish counties, as well as most Welsh counties, there are deer populations controlled by deer stalking.

 For trophy hunting, antlers are measured by one of several scoring systems used to compare the relative merits of the heads.
 In Europe, including the UK, the Conseil International du Chasse (CIC) system is used; in America, it is either the Boone & Crockett or the Safari Club International (SCI), and in Australia, it is the Douglas system.